Reading

 FFT Lightning Squad Intervention Program

-For students who require additional support in phonics and reading, we offer the FFT Lightning Squad Intervention Program.
+For some children (Year 1-6) who require additional support in phonics and reading, we offer the FFT Lightning Squad Intervention Program.
 This program is designed to provide targeted, small-group intervention to accelerate progress in phonics and reading skills.
 It focuses on specific areas of need.

 Reading Spine

 At Cavendish Primary School, we have a reading spine which incorporates a variety of text styles, plot structures and is diverse.
-The complexity of texts builds up over the years and children/teachers are encouraged to choose a book(s) from the spine each half term.
+The complexity of texts builds up over the years and children/teachers choose a book(s) from the spine each half term.
+These spines are a working document and evolve as new texts are discovered.

 Daily Read-Aloud Sessions